On This Page

 The most important things to know about how commitment works in your state are who can initiate the process and how.

-In 21 states, “any interested person” can initiate the civil commitment process.
-In 24 states, a relative can seek an emergency psychiatric hold.
-Several other states allow a mental health professional to request emergency detention.
+Several other states that don’t allow relatives to petition for an involuntary hold allow a mental health professional to do so.
 Some states reserve this right for psychologists or psychiatrists, while others authorize any qualified mental health professional to petition for a temporary hold.

-Most states that allow private citizens to request an emergency psychiatric hold simply require the individual requesting the hold to file a written petition with the court.
-According to an article by Hedman et al, some states require the individual requesting a hold to “show probable cause before a judge or magistrate that emergency commitment criteria have been met.”
+Most states that allow private citizens to request an involuntary psychiatric hold simply require the individual requesting the hold to file a written petition with the court.

 For More Information on Your State's Process